Benefits

 NAFLD/MASLD adjunct — strongest evidence base

 PC was a promising candidate for ulcerative colitis based on the observation that PC content in colonic mucus is reduced in UC patients.
 Early phase 2 trials of modified-release PC (LT-02) showed encouraging results.
-However, the definitive phase 3 trials (PROTECT-1 and PROTECT-3) were terminated early for futility — PC failed to induce remission.
-Honest framing: PC for UC is NOT validated despite earlier positive signals.
-The mechanism didn't translate to clinical efficacy at scale.
+However, the definitive phase 3 trials (PROTECT-1 and PROTECT-3) were terminated early for futility, as PC failed to induce remission.
+The honest framing is that PC for UC is not validated despite the earlier positive signals: the mechanism did not translate into clinical efficacy at scale.

 Cognitive function — choline pathway